-HTC repeats that Android 4.0 updates are expected to be finished by the end AugustAlex Wagner - Deputy Managing Editor, News Desk
+HTC repeats that Android 4.0 updates are expected to be finished by the end AugustAlex Wagner - Editorial Director of News and Content

 HTC revealed an Android 4.0 update timeline at the end of May, with all devices listed expected to receive a bump up to Ice Cream Sandwich by the end of August.
 Now HTC has reaffirmed its intention to complete its updates for the announced devices this month, both on its Facebook page and on its official site.
 In response to a question on the HTC Facebook page about the ThunderBolt's Android 4.0 update, the Taiwanese firm said that the TBolt "is still set to receive ICS" and that the company is "planning to finish updates for all announced devices by the end of August."
 A statement similar to the second one has been posted to HTC's Android 4.0 Update FAQ.

 In other HTC update news, the company has announced that the international version of the One X will begin receiving an update to Android 4.0.4 today.
 It includes the ability to map the menu function to the phone's Recent Apps button, just like in the AT&T One X's recent update, as well as improved browser tab management, Single Sign-On for Facebook and Beats Audio upgrades.